This is a post about independent insurance broker Lawrence Keller, CFP®, CLU, ChFC, RHU, LUTCF. He is a sponsor of Wealthy Mom MD.

-For example, if one has an immediate family history of Coronary Artery Disease (in a parent prior to age 65), they should apply to a company that does not care if the family member was diagnosed with CAD but, rather if they, passed away as a result.
-If they are alive and the proposed insured meets all of the other criteria they would typically still qualify for the best underwriting classification.
+For example, if one has an immediate family history of Coronary Artery Disease (in a parent prior to age 65), they should consider which company they apply to.
+For instance, a company may not care if the family member was diagnosed with CAD; instead, they focus on if the individual passed away as a result.
+If they are alive and the proposed insured meets all of the other criteria, they would typically still qualify for the best underwriting classification.
 The same is true for cancer.
-Some carries will take this family history into consideration and others will not.
+Some carriers will take this family history into consideration and others will not.

-While I do not sell Property & Casualty Insurance, physicians, in most cases, should also have an Umbrella or “Excess Liability” policy – especially if they drive a car.
+While I do not sell Property & Casualty Insurance, physicians, in most cases, should have more coverage here.
+Specifically, they should carry an Umbrella or “Excess Liability” policy – especially if they drive a car.
 This extends the liability limits of your automobile and/or homeowner’s insurance policies.
-You would likely want to purchase all of these from the same insurance company in order to have them integrated and coordinated with each other, as well as, qualify for discounts.
+You would likely want to purchase all of these from the same insurance company.
+In doing so, you can have them integrated and coordinated with each other, as well as, qualify for discounts.

-Finally, you will not be paying anything more for purchasing your policy from an experienced insurance agent than you would by purchasing your policy from an inexperienced insurance agent.
+Finally, you will not be paying more for purchasing your policy from an experienced insurance agent than you would from an inexperienced insurance agent.

 What are the top 3 things you see that physicians don’t understand about disability insurance?

-2. Association plans (not individual policies that include an association discount) are inferior compared to individual policies.
-Typically, the policy can be cancelled by the association or insurance company, premium rates increase every five years (generally when your age ends in a “0” or a “5”, the definition of total disability is not “Own-Occupation” and you don’t receive a policy.
+Association plans (not individual policies that include an association discount) are inferior compared to individual policies.
+Typically, the policy can be cancelled by the association or insurance company.
+Also, premium rates can increase every five years (generally when your age ends in a “0” or a “5”).
+Plus, the definition of total disability is not “Own-Occupation” and you don’t receive a policy.
 You simply receive a certificate that evidences that you are part of a larger group.

-Finally, it does not matter if the group plan’s definition of total disability is “Own-Occupation” or not, the insurance company must assume that if you are disabled, you can potentially collect under the group LTD plan.
-After all, the insurance companies to not want to give you an incentive not to work and allow you to make more money not practicing than if you continued to practice medicine.
+Finally, it does not matter if the group plan’s definition of total disability is “Own-Occupation” or not.
+Instead, the insurance company must assume that if you are disabled, you can potentially collect under the group LTD plan.
+After all, the insurance companies to not want to give you an incentive not to work.
+That would allow you to make more money not practicing than if you continued to practice medicine.

-I hope you enjoyed learning a bit more about Lawrence!
+I hope you enjoyed learning a bit more about Lawrence and independent insurance brokers!